(Taken from albertanf.org)

 Gene

-A biology unit of heredity.
+A biological unit of heredity.
 Genes determine the structure and function of all proteins in the body.
 In turn , these proteins govern body shape and function.

 Glioma